kee-org/www-kee-pm/content/keevault/tos.md

       - The choice of which approach to take is up to us, and may vary, but we will ensure you are made aware of this before you choose to alter your subscription.
 - You may change your level of service at any time by going into your [Account settings](https://account.kee.pm).
 If you choose to downgrade your Account, you may lose access to Content, features, or capacity of your Account.

-#### 3. Billing Schedule; No Refunds
+##### iii.
+Billing Schedule; No Refunds

 - For monthly or yearly payment plans, the Service is billed in advance on a monthly or yearly basis respectively and is non-refundable.
 There will be no refunds or credits for partial months of service, downgrade refunds or credits, or refunds for months unused with an open Account; however, per the cancellation information below, the service will remain active for the length of the paid billing period.
 - In order to treat everyone equally and limit the risk of malicious data destruction, no exceptions will be made.

-#### 4. Authorization
+##### iv.
+Authorization
 By agreeing to these Terms, you are giving us permission to charge your on-file credit card or other approved methods of payment for fees that you authorize for Kee Vault.

-#### 5. Responsibility for Payment
+##### v.
+Responsibility for Payment
 You are responsible for all fees - including taxes, transaction fees and currency conversions - associated with your use of the Service.
 Our standard payment currency is UK Pound Sterling (GBP).
 Whether or not we offer the option for you to pay in an alternative currency, you agree to pay the displayed payment charge and all fees as above.

 By using the Service, you agree to pay Kee Vault any charge incurred in connection with your use of the Service.
 If you dispute the matter, contact [Kee Vault Support](https://www.kee.pm/contact).
 You are responsible for providing us with a valid means of payment for paid Accounts before the subscription Activates.

 ### F. Free Trial

-**Short version:** *We may offer a free time-limited trial.
-We want you to be confident about paying for Kee Vault rather than tricked into it unwillingly so we do not require payment information when you sign up for the free trial.
+**Short version:** *We or one of our Subscription Providers may offer you a free time-limited trial.
+Some Subscription Providers may not require payment information when you sign up for the free trial, but others will.
 We may, but do not have to, offer you more than one free trial period.*

 #### 1. The offer

-Kee Vault may, at its sole discretion, offer a Subscription preceded by a free trial for a limited period of time (“Free Trial” or “Trial”).
+Your chosen Subscription Provider may, at its sole discretion, offer a Subscription preceded by a free trial for a limited period of time (“Free Trial” or “Trial”).

-You do not have to provide payment information in order to sign up for the Free Trial.
+You may have to provide payment information in order to sign up for the Free Trial.

-We may or may not offer you a choice of the Subscription plan you will be able to use during this Trial period.
-If you are unhappy with the initial selection of Subscription plan then you will be able to request that we modify it during the Trial period using your [Account settings](https://account.kee.pm).
+The Subscription Provider may or may not offer you a choice of the Subscription plan you will be able to use during this Trial period.
+If you are unhappy with the initial selection of Subscription plan and Kee Vault Ltd is your Subscription Provider then you will be able to request that we modify it during the Trial period using your [Account settings](https://account.kee.pm).
 We will honour that request when practical to do so.

-Different Subscription plans may have different Free Trial periods and we reserve the right to introduce additional functional limitations upon your trial; we will endeavour to communicate such limitations to you before you agree to accept the Trial offer.
+Different Subscription plans and different Subscription Providers may have different Free Trial periods and we reserve the right to introduce additional functional limitations upon your trial; we will endeavour to communicate such limitations to you before you agree to accept the Trial offer.

 #### 2. When the Trial ends

 When the Free Trial ends your Subscription will either be

-* _Activated_ if you have valid payment information on your account and we are able to take payment using this information.
+* _Activated_ if you have valid payment information and the Subscription Provider is able to take payment using this information.
-* _Cancelled_ if we are unable to take payment for any reason.
+* _Cancelled_ if the Subscription Provider is unable to take payment for any reason.

 The Subscription plan that will be applied to your Activated Account will be the same as the one that was in effect during your Free Trial.
 This means that if you want to select a different set of features or a different Billing Period (e.g. annually or monthly) you must do so before your Subscription Activates.